Dirt Nap City - History's Most Interesting Dead People Podcast Por Dirt Nap City arte de portada

 Escúchala gratis

-Dirt Nap City is the podcast about the most interesting dead people in history.
+Dirt Nap City is the podcast about history's most interesting dead people.
 In each episode, Alex and Kelly dive into the life of a famous person that you have heard of, but probably don't know much about.
 Our stories are about actors, entrepreneurs, politicians, musicians, inventors, explorers and more!
 We also cover things that used to be popular but have fallen out of favor.
 Things like pet rocks, drive in theaters, Jolt Cola, and many other trends of yesterday make up our "dead ends".
 But whether we are talking about interesting historical figures or past trends, the show is funny, light-hearted, entertaining, informative and educational.
 You will definitely learn something new and probably have some laughs along the way.
 Everyone will eventually move to Dirt Nap City, so why not go ahead and meet the neighbors?

 If you love hearing stories from Dirt Nap City, please consider supporting us on Patreon.
 Here's the link: https://www.patreon.com/DirtNapCityPodcast